TheZambi/laig/TP1/README.md

 - Everything is ready to finish the assignement without having to make many changes.
 - Makes use of multiple textures and materials.
-- Uses all primitive object except for the triangle.
+- Uses all primitive object.
-- Creation of some detailed objecs.
+- Creation of some detailed objects.
+- Multiple cameras and lights.
+- Possibility to change cameras.
+- Possibility to turn on/off the lights.

 - Scene
-  - A field of grass with a tractor on top.
+  - A field of grass with a farm.
   - [Scene]./scenes/LAIG_TP1_XML_T3_G10_v01.xml
 ----
 ## Issues/Problems

-- Parser still has little to none error verification;
-- Torus is not yet implemented;
-- Still not possible to change between cameras;
+- Missing some node input verifications.